overlay mobile overlay desktop

 Title insurance is a little different to the others in that it only takes a one-off premium to get cover for the entire time you own the property, while home and contents insurance will both require regular premium payments to maintain cover.

-You can take out title insurance at any time before or after settlement – even if you’ve owned your property for years.
-Cover will apply from the point of settlement – or from the point of purchase if you get cover after you buy – and will apply as long as you or your beneficiaries hold title to the property.
+You can take out title insurance at any time before settlement.
+Cover will apply from the point of settlement – and will apply as long as you or your beneficiaries hold title to the property.
+To get cover for a property you already own, speak to your Conveyancer.

-If you haven’t got title insurance in place for your new property yet, you can get a quick quote to see what the premium would be for your property.
+You can get a quick quote to see what the premium would be for your new property.
 Or if you have your Contract of Sale, you can request cover now with First Title.